Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

      if a users session expires, the SDK maps the user's Referrer and UTM Parameters to existing values.
     To reset those values to null upon instantiating a new session, set `unsetParamsReferrerOnNewSession` to `true`.

-### Callbacks for logEvent, Identify, and Redirect
+### Callbacks for logEvent, identify, and redirect

 You can pass a callback function to `logEvent` and identify, which gets called after receiving a response from the server.
 This is useful if timing may cause an event to not be captured before the browser navigates away from a webpage.